endruchiu/ai-super-market/replit.md

     - **Personalized**: Collaborative Filtering (CF) based on purchase history (Purple/Pink theme).
     - **Hybrid AI**: 60% CF + 40% semantic similarity blend (Emerald/Teal theme).
     - Recommendations automatically trigger when the cart total exceeds the budget and display in the right sidebar below the cart.
+    - **Aisle Highlighting**: When recommendations appear, the corresponding aisle/shelf on the store map is highlighted with an orange gradient and pulsing glow animation, helping users visually locate recommended products.
+Only the most recent recommendation's aisle is highlighted at any time.

 ### AI & Recommendations
 - **Deep Learning**: TensorFlow/Keras Collaborative Filtering model for personalized recommendations.